Sadaf-Tariq/pp1-everythingdesi/README.md

 * The Footer

-  * The footer section encourages the user to keep in contact and provides a phone number, and street address where they can found
+  * The footer section encourages the user to keep in contact and provides a phone number, and street address where they can be found

   * The footer section also includes social media icons so that users can find the catering service on Facebook, Twitter, Youtube, and Instagram